Smithsonian/EPICC-name-match/README.md

+**This repo is now archived since the same results can be achieved using OpenRefine in a simpler way.**

 # EPICC Name Match

 A Shiny app to help the NMNH Paleo collection on their digitization efforts.
 The app tries to match the scientific names from labels in the collection to the taxonomy by EPICC ([Eastern Pacific Invertebrate Communities of the Cenozoic](https://epicc.berkeley.edu/)).